justyna-gawlik/Alco-Cards/Readme.md

 # Alco Cards

 > Alco Cards is an alcoholic game where each card has it's own challenge.
-This is an application that can be used during the meetings with friends, parties etc. You can use it either on computer or on your phone.
+This is an application that can be used during the meetings with friends, parties etc. You can use it either on computer or phone.

 ## Table of contents